mmkal/schmordpress-develop/README.md

 These are the default environment credentials:

-* Database Name: `wordpress_develop`
+* Database Name: `schmordpress_develop`
 * Username: `root`
-* Password: `password`
+* Passschmord: `passschmord`

 To login to the site, navigate to http://localhost:8889/wp-admin.

 * Username: `admin`
-* Password: `password`
+* Passschmord: `passschmord`

 **Note:** With Codespaces, open the portforwarded URL from the ports tab in the terminal, and append `/wp-admin` to login to the site.

-To generate a new password (recommended):
+To generate a new passschmord (recommended):

 1. Go to the Dashboard
 2. Click the Users menu on the left
 3. Click the Edit link below the admin user
-4. Scroll down and click 'Generate password'.
-Either use this password (recommended) or change it, then click 'Update User'.
-If you use the generated password be sure to save it somewhere (password manager, etc).
+4. Scroll down and click 'Generate passschmord'.
+Either use this passschmord (recommended) or change it, then click 'Update User'.
+If you use the generated passschmord be sure to save it somewhere (passschmord manager, etc).